What is Actual vs. Theoretical Food Cost Variance?

 Restaurant inventory management and food cost control are at the heart of profitability for multi-unit restaurant and foodservice operations.
 But often, the methods used to track them are based on incomplete information, which can be extremely costly.

-Exploring Actual vs. Theoretical Food Cost Variance will allow companies to understand what's at stake in terms of profitability.
+Exploring your Actual vs. Theoretical Food Cost Variance will allow companies to understand what's at stake in terms of profitability.
 Watch the video above.

 Betty's Austin Food Costs = 32.1% of Sales